logo

 1. Albert Einstein's IQ Intelligence and Education Background

 At five, Albert attended Catholic Elementary School as his initial educational experience.
 He later moved on to Luitpold Gymnasium after three years, until finally leaving Germany after finishing advanced primary and secondary education.
 Within months of beginning formal mathematics classes at Luitpold Gymnasium at age seven, Einstein displayed early indications of aptitude and skill for mathematics through mechanical model-building exercises meant only as games or amusement.
-However, after Max Talmud gave him popular science books, including mathematical texts as well philosophical writings, around age ten, this interest began to blossom into passions that became truly extraordinary passions!
+However, after Max Talmud gave him popular science books, including mathematical texts as well philosophical writings, around age ten, this interest began to blossom into passions that became truly extraordinary.

 1884 , GERMANY : The celebrated genius scientist and physicist ALBERT EINSTEIN (5 years old).